 The results are presented of determination of multielement composition of atmospheric aerosol (AA) at three sites of the Novosibirsk region by neutron activation analysis (NAA).
-The data are obtained on the multielement composition of aerosol sampled on filters (total content) and two-stage virtual impactors capable of determining the multielement composition of two size fractions of AA (submicron $-d{50} < 1 \ \mu\text{m}$ and coarse $d{50} > 1 \ \mu\text{m}$ ones).
+The data are obtained on the multielement composition of aerosol sampled on filters (total content) and two-stage virtual impactors capable of determining the multielement composition of two size fractions of AA (submicron $-d{50} < 1 \mu m$ and coarse $d{50} > 1 \mu m$ ones).
 The conclusion about the principal aerosol sources in Siberian region is drawn based on the enrichment coefficients and the results of statistical processing.

-The neutron activation method is widely used in the last decades when investigating the environment.
-This is explained by its high sensitivity and possibility of simultaneous determination of up to 30 and more different elements in a sample analyzed.
-This method is often used for the analysis of element composition of atmospheric aerosol of different size in order to identify the type of the source and to study the features of transformation of aerosol particles when it is transported by $air.^{2-5}$ Information about using NAA for the analysis of the atmospheric aerosol composition in different regions of the former USSR appeared for the first time in the middle of 70ths.
+The neutron activation method is widely used in the last decades when investigating the environment.1 This is explained by its high sensitivity and possibility of simultaneous determination of up to 30 and more different elements in a sample analyzed.
+This method is often used for the analysis of element composition of atmospheric aerosol of different size in order to identify the type of the source and to study the features of transformation of aerosol particles when it is transported by air.^{2-5} Information about using NAA for the analysis of the atmospheric aerosol composition in different regions of the former USSR appeared for the first time in the middle of 70ths.^{6,7}

-As a rule, the major part of proceedings of topical conferences on the use of NAA for the analysis of the content of different elements in the environmental objects are the papers devoted to the composition.1,8-10 of atmospheric the aerosol
+As a rule, the major part of proceedings of topical conferences on the use of NAA for the analysis of the content of different elements in the environmental objects are the papers devoted to the determination of the atmospheric aerosol composition.^{1,8-10}